-There are two monuments to the 119th Pennsylvania Volunteers on the battlefield at Gettysburg.
+There are two monuments to the 119th Pennsylvania Volunteer Infantry Regiment on the Gettysburg battlefield.

 The 119th Pennsylvania was commanded at the Battle of Gettysburg by Colonel Peter C. Ellemaker.
-It brought 466 men to the field and was in reserve for most of the battle, losing two men wounded.
+It arrived on the field on the afternoon of July 2 after an epic march of 37 continuous miles.
+The regiment brought 466 men to the field and was in reserve for most of the battle, losing two men wounded.

 From the front of the monument on Big Round Top:

-From the right side (which can only be viewed from a steep drop below):
+From the rear of the monument (which can only be viewed from a steep drop below):

 Maj.
 Gen. John Sedgwick